quicwg/base-drafts/draft-ietf-quic-transport.md

 acknowledged by a client.

 A server MUST NOT send a Retry in response to packets other than Initial or 0-RTT packets.
-A server MAY discard 0-RTT packets and only send Retry in response to Initial packets.
+A server MAY choose to only send Retry in response to Initial packets and discard or buffer 0-RTT packets corresponding to unvalidated client addresses.

 If the Original Destination Connection ID field does not match the Destination Connection ID from the most recent Initial packet it sent, clients MUST discard